Why Egg Donation at Newlife?

 The egg donation process at Newlife IVF Greece

 The first step that we need you to take is to contact us and plan your first FREE one-hour medical consultation with the people that will oversee your treatment.
 We will need you to complete a medical questionnaire and send in your past medical records so we can prepare for your appointment.
-This consultation can be a live visit, organized through a video call or during one of our visits to London.
-During this visit, we can explain the whole process but also have the time to go through your medical history and understand your needs and requests.
+This consultation can be a live visit at our clinic, a video call or during one of our visits to London.
+During this consultation, we can explain the whole process but also have the time to go through your medical history and understand your needs and requests.

 If you decide to agree to egg donation treatment with us, the second step involves us organizing your preliminary testing either in Greece or in your home country.
 The below options all have the same success rates and just vary greatly in regards to the logistics.